Charles G. Francklyn: Real estate and mining

 Francklyn owned mining investments in Utah (including the Horn Silver Mining Company of which he was president), Colorado, San Domingo and the West Indies as well as considerable stock in St. Louis and Pacific Railroad (which later became the Atchison, Topeka and Santa Fe Railway).

 In 1882, he purchased 637440 acre of railroad lands for $887,000 in Carson County, Texas and adjoining counties to form the Francklyn Land and Cattle Company, not far from Cornelia Adair's JA Ranch.
 The lands were later sold to the White Deer Lands Trust of British bondholders in 1886 and 1887.
 By January 1886, a ferocious blizzard, in addition to overspending on livestock, fencing, and living quarters, forced the ranch into bankruptcy.

 In 1887, Francklyn was arrested at his home in New York on charges of fraud by his cousin, Sir Bache Cunard, who alleged that Charles had embezzled $3,000,000 that Francklyn was to have invested on behalf of Cunard.
-The litigation, which lasted for several years (Francklyn was represented by John Notman of Butler, Stillman & Hubbard, resulted in the sale of his Elberon, New Jersey residence, and a libel lawsuit by Francklyn to The Times.
+The litigation, which lasted for several years (Francklyn was represented by John Notman of Butler, Stillman & Hubbard) resulted in the sale of his Elberon, New Jersey residence and a libel lawsuit by Francklyn to The Times.
 Eventually in 1889, Cunard withdrew his lawsuit, when the parties reached an agreement, the terms of which were not publicly revealed.

 Society life

 In 1892, Francklyn and his wife were included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
 Conveniently, 400 was the number of people that could fit into Mrs. Astor's ballroom.
 He was one of the original members of the Knickerbocker Club (founded in 1871) and was also a member of the Union League Club and a life member of the St. George's Society.

 The Francklyns had a twenty-room "cottage" at the Elberon, New Jersey section of Long Branch directly on the ocean, designed by Charles F. McKim of McKim, Mead & White.
-In 1881, when President James Garfield was shot by Charles J. Guiteau, the president was taken to Francklyn's cottage, along with his doctors, nurses, and family, to recover.
+On September 6 1881, two months after President James Garfield was shot by Charles J. Guiteau in Washington, D.C., the president was taken to Francklyn's cottage, along with his doctors, nurses, and family, to recover.
 The president died at the cottage shortly thereafter on September 19, 1881.
 The cottage was later sold in 1889, and eventually burned down on June 14, 1920.

 After they sold their New Jersey cottage, they built another summer home in Southampton, New York on Ox Pasture Lane, originally known as Red Croft, in 1897.
 They had the home for thirty years, helping to make the beach town a fashionable resort among wealthy New Yorkers.